PTDC Urged To Launch Cleanliness Awareness Drive At Tourist Spots - UrduPoint

 PTDC Urged To Launch Cleanliness Awareness Drive At Tourist Spots

-Talking to APP, a tourist Tabish Kaleem who visited the Pakistan Monument demanded the authorities concerned to clean up the national monument as massive domestic and foreign dignitaries were visiting it constantly.
+Talking to APP on Sunday, a tourist Tabish Kaleem who visited the Pakistan Monument demanded the relevant authorities to clean up the national monument as massive domestic and foreign dignitaries were visiting it constantly.

 During the visit, he said the garbage heaps caused environmental pollution.